NikitaZ/crescente/README.txt

     (ping was 16 -> 11 -> 10 -> 10.. (above is warmed up))

-   IMPORTANT: on 'advanced' tab at 'Expert options' check 'Introspect using JDBC metadata'
+   //IMPORTANT: on 'advanced' tab at 'Expert options' check 'Introspect using JDBC metadata'
-   - H2 integration with IDEA seems to be a bit broken, it uses TABLE_CATALOG instead of INFORMATION_SCHEMA_CATALOG_NAME TODO check if this is still needed
+   //- H2 integration with IDEA seems to be a bit broken, it uses TABLE_CATALOG instead of INFORMATION_SCHEMA_CATALOG_NAME The above seems to be not needed anymore

-   now under PUBLIC you should see tables and USERACCOUNT.
+   now under PUBLIC you should see tables USERACCOUNT and SECURITYGROUPLINK provided that the app has been deployed

+[IMPORTANT:]
     As said in (https://blog.jetbrains.com/idea/2021/02/creating-a-simple-jakarta-persistence-application/)
-    its a good idea to connect this datasource to our persistence unit by right-clicking on the 'default' persistence unit in the Persistence tool window (View -> Tool Windows -> Persistence) and clicking Assign Data Sources… then selecting our myDB database from the drop-down menu.
+    its a good idea to connect this datasource to our persistence unit by right-clicking on the 'default' persistence unit in the 'Persistence tool' window of Idea (View -> Tool Windows -> Persistence) and clicking Assign Data Sources… then selecting our myDB database from the drop-down menu.
     This step is required for the IntelliJ IDEA code completion